Aravindswamykosana/Swamy-demo/README.md

 # Swamy-demo
-This is my First Git Repository
+This is my First Git Repository.
+Author-Aravind